-The Digital Sciences program, offered cooperatively by the Faculties of Computer Science and Engineering, and Information and Communication Sciences at the TH Köln, integrates a diverse range of training in the disciplines of Computer Science, Information Science, and Data Science into a flexible and highly customizable Master’s program (degree: Master of Science).
+The Digital Sciences program, offered cooperatively by the Faculties of Computer Science and Engineering, and Information and Communication Sciences at the TH Köln, integrates a wide range of teaching in the disciplines of Computer Science, Information Science, and Data Science as a flexible and highly customizable Master’s program (degree: Master of Science).

-Six fields of action serve as an integrative framework, defined according to the perspectives of technology, application and socio-cultural impact as follows:
+Six fields of action serve as focus areas.
+They establish an integrative framework, defined according to the perspectives of technology, application and socio-cultural impact as follows:

 - Acting Responsibly